Necip Fazıl Kısakürek: Biography

 Necip Fazıl's life took a turn in 1934, when he met Abdülhakim Arvasi, a sheik of the Sufi Naqshbandi order.
-He became one of his most notable disciples, remaining a follower until the sheik's death in 1943.
+He became one of his most notable disciples, remaining a follower until the sheik died in 1943.

-Appropriating his anti-semitic ideas from Europe, Kısakürek regarded Jews as the corrupting element within Western civilization, and described them as the originator of Marxism and capitalism.
+Appropriating his anti-semitic ideas from Europe, Kısakürek regarded Jews as the corrupting element within Western civilization, and described them as the originators of Marxism and capitalism.
 He held them responsible for the early conflicts between Muslims and the decline of the Ottoman Empire.
 Kısakürek's publications included the Turkish translation of The Protocols of the Elders of Zion and praise for Henry Ford's The International Jew, as well as a political program in which he wrote: “Chief among these treacherous and insidious elements to be cleansed are the Dönmes and the Jews."
 Necip Fazıl was awarded the First Prize of C.H.P.
 Play Contest in 1947 with his play Sabır Taşı (Stone of Patience).
 Kısakürek was awarded the titles of "Great Cultural Gift" by the Ministry of Culture (25 May 1980) and "Greatest Living Poet of Turkish" by the Foundation of Turkish Literature upon the 75th anniversary of his birth.

 Necip Fazıl Kısakürek died on 25 May 1983 in his house at Erenköy after an illness that "lasted long but did not impair his intellectual activity and writing" and was buried in the graveyard at the Eyüp Cemetery on the ridge of Eyüp after an eventful funeral.

 Islamist nationalist ideology

-Kısakürek sought to replace the Kemalist secular notion of nationalism with an Islamist one.
+Kısakürek sought to replace the Kemalist secular notion of nationalism with an Islamist one with less emphasis on nationalism.
 Within Turkish Islamism, he represented the concept of "Islamization from above" through the capture of government.

 Since the late 1970s, Kısakürek has been an icon for Turkish Islamists.
 Many cadres of the Justice and Development Party (AKP) have been inspired by his rhetoric, including Recep Tayyip Erdoğan, who met Kısakürek while still a student and attended his funeral at the start of his political career.